hlship/cli-tools/README.md

 Overrides the default name for the command, which is normally the same as the function name.
-This is useful, for example, when the desired command name would conflict with a clojure.core symbol, or something else defined with your namespace.
+This is useful, for example, when the desired command name would conflict with a clojure.core symbol, or something else defined within your namespace.

 The `:command` option is also useful when using cli-tools to define the `-main` function for a simple tool (a tool with options and arguments,